The motivic anabelian geometry of local heights on abelian varieties: Unipotent Bloch--Kato theory

-When $V$ is a de Rham (linear) representation of $G_K$, the Bloch--Kato Selmer group $\H^1_e(G_K,V)$ is typically studied via the Bloch--Kato exponential sequence \cite[Corollary 3.8.4]{bloch-kato}, which arises by tensoring $V$ with the short exact sequence and taking the long exact sequence in Galois cohomology.
+and taking the long exact sequence in Galois cohomology \cite[Corollary 3.8.4]{bloch-kato}.
 Put another way, if one defines the $2$-term cochain complex $\mathsf C^\bullet_e$ to be (with the map sending $(x,y)$ to $x-y$), then one has a canonical identification

 The advantage of this latter cohomological point of view, as noted in \cite[Theorem 1.23]{nekovar}, is that one can treat both $\H^1_f(G_K,V)$ and $\H^1_g(G_K,V)$ on an equal footing by defining cochain complexes $\mathsf C^\bullet_f$ and $\mathsf C^\bullet_g$ by